Randolph Carter: Profile

 He is an antiquarian and one-time student of the fictional Miskatonic University.

 He grew up in and around Boston.
 At the age of nine, he underwent a mysterious experience at his great-uncle Christopher's farm and thereafter exhibited a gift of prophecy.
 He is the descendant of Sir Randolph Carter, who had studied magic during the reign of Queen Elizabeth I of England.
 Sir Randolph had then emigrated to America and his son Edmund Carter later had to flee the Salem witch-trials.
 Carter also had an ancestor involved in one of the Crusades, who was captured by the Muslims and learned "wild secrets" from them.

 Carter served in the French Foreign Legion during the First World War, and was badly wounded in fighting near Belloy-en-Santerre in 1916, presumably during the Battle of the Somme in which the Legion participated.
 Poet Alan Seeger perished there in the Foreign Legion on the first day of the Somme, and Lovecraft may well have had Seeger in mind; Lovecraft penned a poem to Seeger's memory in 1918.

 "The Statement of Randolph Carter" is narrated in flashback by Carter while being interrogated by the police, who suspect him of murdering Harley Warren.
 Carter and his friend Harley Warren investigate a mysterious crypt in an ancient abandoned cemetery.
-The story was a nearly verbatim rcording of one of Lovecraft's nightmares, with but minor changes like the name "Lovecraft" to "Carter".
+The story was a nearly verbatim recording of one of Lovecraft's nightmares, with but minor changes like the name "Lovecraft" to "Carter".

 In "The Unnamable", "Carter" (presumably Randolph Carter) and his friend Joel Manton are attacked by the titular monster in an 18th-century cemetery.
 Here, "Carter" is not given a first name and described as an author of weird fiction., but an oblique reference to the incident is found in "The Silver Key".

 During the course of The Dream-Quest of Unknown Kadath, one of Lovecraft's longest stories, Carter searches for several months for the lost city of his dreams.
 The story reveals Carter's familiarity with much of Lovecraft's fictional universe.
 He is also shown to possess considerable knowledge of the politics and geography of the dream world and has allies there.
 After an elaborate odyssey, Carter awakens in his Boston apartment with only a fleeting impression of the dream world he left behind, though he now knows what the lost city actually is.

 The short story "The Silver Key" finds Carter entering middle age and losing his "key to the gate of dreams."

 "Through the Gates of the Silver Key," written in collaboration with Lovecraft admirer E. Hoffmann Price, details Carter's adventures in another dimension.The investigation into Carter's disappearance takes place four years later, in 1932.

 "Out of the Aeons" by Lovecraft and Hazel Heald (published as a work by Heald alone) features a brief 1931 appearance by Carter, while trapped in the alien body.
 He visits a museum exhibiting an ancient mummy from a long-forgotten civilization and recognizes some of the writing on the scroll that accompanies it.